Interdisciplinary Training for Early Intervention Professionals

 If you choose to enroll and complete the program, you will receive training in the latest evidenced-based practices to use with the children and families you are serving.
 You will be eligible for the Birth to Three Infant Toddler Family Credential and in addition, you will receive a certificate of completion from the UConn UCEDD in the Interdisciplinary Training for Early Intervention Professionals.

 This program is for professionals who have a bachelor’s degree or higher, currently working in Early Intervention (Birth to Three) in Connecticut, providing services in high-need communities.
 If you are an associates-level professional and are interested in other training opportunities, please email Jill Isenberg email@example.com to inquire.

 There are three 3-credit graduate-level classes:

 - Intervention Strategies

-In each of these semester-long online courses, there will be required academic readings, writing assignments, tests, and twelve monthly group seminars (learning communities).
-Students will be required to implement and complete practicum based competencies with other staff, families, and infants and toddlers under the joint supervision of their program supervisor and UCONN faculty/staff.
+In each of these semester-long online courses, there will be required academic readings, writing assignments, tests, and twelve monthly group seminars (community of practice).
+Students will be required to implement and complete practicum-based competencies with other staff, families, and infants and toddlers under the joint supervision of their program supervisor and UCONN faculty/staff.

 What is the time commitment?

 The program is one year long.
 There are three 3-credit graduate level courses that run sequentially, one per semester (Spring, Summer, Fall).
 As with any other graduate-level 3-credit class, it is important to plan ahead for the workload and hours required of the course.
 Typical of a 3-credit online class, you can plan to spend on average three hours a week on the course website (Blackboard) going through the module section for that week, taking quizzes and tests, viewing videos, and writing responses on a discussion board.
 Written assignments, practicum assignments, and academic readings will require an additional 6-9 hours of study time per week.
 Once a month for 12 months, you will be required to attend a Monthly Learning Community in-person which will be a three hour-long seminar.